 The possibility is very real Gary’s problems with balance will continue to worsen so I thought now was a good time to revisit an earlier post about Motion Therapeutics and their amazing Balance Wear Vest.

 Balance and Gait Therapeutic Alternatives

-Cynthia Gibson-Horn is a physical therapist who designed a remarkably straightforward combination of a weighted balance vest worn during physical therapy.
-The vest, “BalanceWear® Orthotic.” is now available.
-Treatment includes a patient evaluation so a custom weighted vest can provide counter-balance to the individual’s particular balance needs.
+Cynthia Gibson-Horn is a physical therapist who designed a remarkably straightforward combination of physical therapy while wearing a weighted balance vest.
+The vest, “BalanceWear® Orthotic.” requires a patient evaluation so they can provide a custom weighted vest, counter-balanced to your particular balance needs.

 The results are remarkable.
 Multiple Sclerosis, Spinocerebellar Ataxia, Parkinsons’, Peripheral Neuropathy, and Cerebellar Degeneration patients have all shown improvement from therapy.
 Terry Hayes suffers from severe cerebellar degeneration and her doctor thought she would spend the rest of her life in a wheelchair.
 Six months of physical therapy using the weighted vest and Terry was walking once again.
 Read Terry’s story on the MotionTherapeutics Inc website.